CoreyJiang63/VideoQA/csv_prompt.md

 - Question 2.1 :
      - Objective: Create questions and answers based on you've provided the action sequences annotations, images, image's captions, or video summaries extracted from the original video.
 Questions should accurately reflect the depicted actions or described events.
 Answers should be limited to "Yes" or "No".
+        - Refrain from using identifiers like "1.2" or "1.3" in your answers.
+Instead, refer to them as "the first video" or "the second video
         - Subject Selection:
             - The subject of the question can be any reasonable role that fits the context of the video.
 Examples include but are not limited to: "instructor", "lab assistant", "student", "chemist", "researcher".
             - Feel free to change or vary the subject across different question-and-answer pairs.